-The three standards most in need of improvement and 10 most important community health issues will be submitted via PPMRS during the 2015 reporting window.
+The three standards most in need of improvement (from the organizational self-assessment) and 10 most important community health issues (from the community health assessment) will be submitted via PPMRS during the 2015 reporting window.
 These lists are to be reported by CHB.

 The community health improvement plan (CHIP) must be submitted as an accessible Word or PDF document by March 31, 2015.
 Files are considered accessible when they (1) pass accessibility checkers in Word and/or Acrobat and (2) have the title, subject, and organization name completed in the document properties.

 Submission by CHB is strongly encouraged.

 To learn more about how to submit deliverables, visit Submit Your Deliverables.